fpwong/fpwong.github.io/current.md

 ## Cooperative Hack And Slash

 Best described as a cross between Dark Souls and Alienswarm.
-I wanted the weighty combat focusing on timing which you see in Dark Souls and many recent melee-oriented action games.

-Some gifs of my progress can be found at my twitter ([@funcpwong](https://twitter.com/funcpwong)), clicking images below will take you to the related youtube video.
+Some gifs of my progress can be found at my twitter [@funcpwong](https://twitter.com/funcpwong).
+Clicking images below will take you to the related youtube video.

 [![video_0.jpg](https://img.youtube.com/vi/UVmDh0dpeZ0/0.jpg)](https://www.youtube.com/watch?v=UVmDh0dpeZ0)

-The other side features the progression and cooperativeness of games such as Alienswarm, Payday and Left 4 Dead.
+Gameplay focuses on weighty combat focusing on dodging attacks and counter attacking.
+An important part of the combat is knocking the enemy into the air, continuous attacks will keep enemies in the air rendering them powerless.

 The game will be level-based.
-You will unlock weapon, perks and skills that you can choose before you start the level.
+Players will unlock weapons, perks and skills that they can choose before starting the level.

-Players will have to work together, figure out which combination is best for which level (especially important for the harder difficulties).
+Players have to figure out which combination of perks and skills work together and decide which player will take the role of tank, dps or utility.
+This will be especially important for completing harder difficulties.

 [![video_1.jpg](https://img.youtube.com/vi/xspnMWhSk-0/0.jpg)](https://www.youtube.com/watch?v=xspnMWhSk-0)

-An important decision is whether players have classes, so an archer, mage or warrior and I will most likely be deciding that by the start of 2018.